-The EPC will ensure that all members of the EPC are competent to perform their responsibilities.
+The EPC will assess if all members of the EPC are competent to perform their responsibilities.

-EPC training can be attained via an external educational organization that specializes in fire safety and emergency training.
-EPC training courses are available in online and face-to-face contexts through registered training organizations.
-Beyond the general EPC training provided by an external training organization, EPC training will also include reviewing this ERP and the relevant emergency response procedures.
+EPC training can be attained via an external educational organisation that specialises in fire safety and emergency training.
+Courses are available in online and face-to-face contexts through registered training organisations.
+Beyond the general EPC training provided by an external training organisation, EPC training will also include reviewing this ERP and the relevant emergency response procedures.
 This training will be conducted when members are appointed to the EPC.